Cyclist Accidents are common

-Our personal injury attorneys have recently seen an uptick in the number of cyclists injured by automobiles and motorcycles, especially in the suburbs of Fort Lauderdale, Wilton Manors, Oakland Park, Weston, Coral Springs and Parkland.
+Our personal injury attorneys have recently seen an uptick in the number of cyclists hit by cars, especially in the suburbs of Delray Beach, Weston, Coral Springs and Parkland.
 In the United States, it was reported that 620 cyclists were fatally injured in an automobile accident in 2010.
 That same year, over 52,000 cyclists reported injuries as a result of being struck by an automobile.

 A majority of our cycling cases follow one of these fact patterns: